Great George Street: History

 Much of the land that now forms Great George Street was once owned by Sir Hugh Vaughan, who had close ties to Henry VII of England.
 The land later passed to Peter Delahay (died 1684/5) who laid out streets and properties.
 Delahay's layout included Antelope Alley, Blue Boar's Head Yard, George Yard (home of the George Inn) and Bell Alley, which all ran on an east–west alignment, and the western portion of King Street, which ran between Antelope Alley and Bell Alley, as well as Delahay Street.
 These streets were occupied by inns and tenements.
 Other parts of the current street, near George Yard, were owned by Thomas Pope and included a house occupied by Sir Erasmus Dryden, 1st Baronet.
 Bell Alley was named after the Bell Inn and was home during the reign of Queen Anne (1702-1714) to the October Club, a group of Tory members of parliament.
 Jonathan Swift complained of the club in 1710-1713 a letter to Esther Johnson.

 Westminster Bridge and Bridge Street were built in 1750 and an obvious development was to extend the road westwards.
 The development fell to a private speculator, James Mellors, the builder of houses on Parliament Street (Whitehall).
-Mellors was granted an act of parliament which stated "highly advantageous and convenient to the publick in general, as well as a great ornament to the antient City of Westminster, more especially if such houses only as are fit for the habitation of persons of fortune and distinction, were erected and built on each side of the said street".
+Mellors was granted an act of Parliament, the Westminster, King's Street Act 1753 (26 Geo.
+2. c.
+101), which stated "highly advantageous and convenient to the publick in general, as well as a great ornament to the antient City of Westminster, more especially if such houses only as are fit for the habitation of persons of fortune and distinction, were erected and built on each side of the said street".
 Mellors acquired land with the support of his lender, Samuel Cox.
 It took around three years to acquire the land and demolish existing buildings, most of the new four-storey brick houses were built by November 1755.
 They were slow to let and only six were occupied by the time of a 1757 ratebook, which is the first mention of Great George Street by name.
 A set of interior designs by Robert Adam survives in the Soane Museum and the design of the houses of this period show evidence of his influence whether by design or reuse of his craftsmen.